-How to Stop Dogs from Chewing
+How to Stop a Dog from Chewing or Licking

 It’s no secret that dogs like to chew.
 In fact, chewing is a natural instinct for dogs.
 Similar to human babies, puppies love to chew on things while they are teething.
 Plus, chewing can be beneficial for older dogs because it helps keep their teeth clean and strengthens their jaws.

-Here are some quick tips to help stop your dog from inappropriate chewing.
+Here are some quick tips to help stop your dog from inappropriate chewing:

-Dog-proof your house and put away items that you don’t want your dog chewing on.
+- Dog proof your house and put away items that you don’t want your dog chewing on.
 When you have to leave the house, put your dog in a contained area like a crate or an area of the house where he can’t get into trouble.

-Make sure that your dog has plenty of chew toys.
+- Make sure that your dog has plenty of chew toys.
 It can be helpful to rotate toys so that they remain interesting.
 Spreading cheese or peanut butter on or within toys adds even more entertainment!

-If you find your dog chewing on an inappropriate object, it’s important not to yell at him or scare him.
+- If you find your dog chewing on an inappropriate object, it’s important not to yell at him or scare him.
 Instead, sternly say “no” and then divert his attention to a toy that he is allowed to chew.

-Make sure that your dog is getting plenty of exercise and attention.
+- Make sure that your dog is getting plenty of exercise and attention.
 Take him for walks or play fetch in the backyard.
 This will help him release some energy and prevent him from getting bored.

-Buy a dog chewing deterrent spray that is intended to stop dogs from inappropriate chewing.
+- Buy a dog chewing deterrent spray that is intended to stop dogs from inappropriate chewing.
 A dog repellent spray is particularly useful to stop chewing or excessively licking on bandages, casts, and other hard surfaces.

 The materials and information provided on this website are not intended to replace the medical advice or services of your veterinarian or other pet healthcare professional.
 Consult your own veterinarian if you have medical questions concerning diagnosis, treatment, therapy, or medical attention.